joshiemoore/vocaFS/README.md

 vocaFS is Free Software, licensed under the terms of GNU GPLv3.

 ### Usage
+vocaFS will only work on a GNU/Linux operating system with FUSE available.

 1. Clone this repository
 2. Install requirements: `$ python3 -m pip install requirements.txt`
 3. Create an empty directory to mount vocaFS to, e.g. `$ mkdir voca`